 Multimodal therapy (eg, drugs, physical therapy, sympathetic blockade, psychologic treatments, neuromodulation, mirror therapy)

-The primary goal of all treatments for complex regional pain syndrome is to increase the mobility of the affected limb.
+The primary goal of all treatments for complex regional pain syndrome is to increase the mobility and use of the affected limb.

-Treatment of CRPS is complex and often unsatisfactory, particularly if begun late.
+Treatment of CRPS is complex and often does not result in complete relief of symptoms, particularly if begun late.
 It includes drugs, physical therapy, sympathetic blockade, psychologic treatments, and neuromodulation.
 Few controlled trials have been done.

-Desensitization of an allodynic limb is also essential.
-This procedure involves first applying stimuli that are relatively nonirritating (eg, silk) and, then over time, increasing to more irritating stimuli (eg, denim).
+Desensitization of an allodynic limb involves first applying stimuli that are relatively nonirritating (eg, silk) and, then over time, increasing to more irritating stimuli (eg, denim).
 Desensitization can also involve thermal contrast baths, in which the affected limb is placed in a cool water bath, then placed in a warm water bath.

-Mirror therapy has been reported to benefit patients with CRPS type 1 due to phantom limb pain Complications Before amputation, the physician describes to the patient the extensive postsurgical rehabilitation program that is needed.
-Psychologic counseling may be indicated.
-The rehabilitation team and... read more or stroke.
+Mirror therapy has been reported to benefit patients with CRPS type 1 due to phantom limb pain Complications or stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
+Strokes can be Ischemic (80%), typically resulting... read more .
 Patients straddle a large mirror between their legs.
 The mirror reflects the image of the unaffected limb and hides the affected (painful or missing) limb, giving patients the impression that they have two normal limbs.
 Patients are instructed to move the normal limb while viewing its reflected image in the mirror.
 This exercise tricks the brain into thinking that the affected or absent limb is moving without pain.
 Most patients who do this exercise for 30 minutes a day for 4 weeks report a substantial reduction in pain.

 Complex regional pain syndrome may follow injury (to soft tissue, bone, or nerve), amputation, acute myocardial infarction, stroke, or cancer or have no apparent precipitant.